Vittoria bets heavy on graphene for 2016 tire range

 Retail price for both is around US$70 (international prices were TBC at time of writing).

-With a supple 320TPI cotton casing, a paper-thin single-compound semi-slick tread (reinforced with graphene), and a tubeless-ready design, Vittoria says the new Corsa Speed open tubular is the fastest tyre ever tested by the folks at Wheel Energy in Nastola, Finland.
-At least for now, it’ll only be available in a 700x23c size but with a stellar claimed weight (for a tubeless tyre) of just 205g.
+With a supple 320TPI cotton casing, a paper-thin single-compound semi-slick tread (reinforced with graphene), and a tubeless-ready design, Vittoria says the new Corsa Speed open tubular is the fastest tire ever tested by the folks at Wheel Energy in Nastola, Finland.
+At least for now, it’ll only be available in a 700x23c size but with a stellar claimed weight (for a tubeless tire) of just 205g.
 Even if bigger sizes are released later, don’t count on using these for training; Vittoria suggests they be restricted solely to time trials.

 The new Corsa open tubular, however, is designed for everyday performance with a more durable quad-compound tread cap and slightly more reinforced casing.
 Vittoria will also offer the Corsa in 23, 25, and 28mm-wide sizes with claimed weights of 235, 240, and 265g, respectively.